AgentD/squashfs-tools-ng/doc/architecture.md

 sub-directory is only used for `libsquashfs`, since those headers are somewhat more numerous and are installed on the system in the same sub-directory.

-If a binray program comes with a man page, the man page is located at the same location as the program source (i.e. `bin/<program-name>/<program-name>.1`).
+If a binary program comes with a man page, the man page is located at the same location as the program source (i.e. `bin/<program-name>/<program-name>.1`).

 Extra documentation (like this file) is located in the `doc` directory, and